lastingParadox/ff-site/archive-to-markdown/md/ff2/13-seeing-double.md

 **Jelsafan0** _(19-Aug-18 04:18 PM)_

-> I just realized that asking you to tell me what happened last night does not prove anything, because I don’t remember anything.
+> I just realized that asking you to tell me what happened last night does not prove anything, because I don't remember anything.

 **Brakia** _(19-Aug-18 04:18 PM)_